intersel/Blapy/README.md

 #### Example of a response to a blapy call

-The following blapy block definition are the same:
+The following blapy block definitions are the same:

 * usual blapy block
 ```html